i-c-stratigraphy/subcommission-cretaceous/pages/wgs/valanginian.md

 Zakharov, V.A., Rogov, M.A., (2020).
 High-resolution stratigraphy of buchiid bivalves and ammonites from the Jurassic-Cretaceous boundary beds in the Paskenta area (California).
 Cretaceous Research 110, 104422.

 <!--
-### Relevant publications arising from members of the Valanginian WG in 2018-2019:
+### Relevant publications arising from members of the Valanginian WG:

 Aguirre-Urreta, B., Martinez, M., Schmitz, M., Lescano, M., Omarini, J., Tunik, M., Kuhnert, H., Concheyro, A., Rawson, P.F., Ramos, V.A., Reboulet, S., Noclin, N., Frederichs, T., Nickl, A.-L., Pälike, H. 2019.
 Interhemispheric radio-astrochronological calibration of the time scales from the Andean and the Tethyan areas in the Valanginian–Hauterivian (Early Cretaceous).
 Gondwana Research, 70, 104-132.